 Build a Positive Culture They Want to be a Part Of

-To ensure innovation occurs regularly, it needs to be intentionally built into the organization’s culture.
+To ensure innovation occurs regularly, it must be intentionally built into the organization’s culture.
 A culture of innovation empowers employees to share their ideas.

 Encouraging everyone to participate in innovation will inspire creativity and tap into the potential you didn’t know was there.
 When the next big idea comes along, start implementing immediately.

-If employees are motivated to come up with new ideas and improvements, they will see the ideas through to execution.
+If employees are motivated to develop new ideas and improvements, they will see the ideas through to execution.

 They will also be excited to come to work and be more productive – and innovative.